 No more than 1/3 of the TSC members may be affiliated with the same employer.
 If removal or resignation of a TSC member, or a change of employment by a TSC member, creates a situation where more than 1/3 of the TSC membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more TSC members affiliated with the over-represented employer(s).

-TSC members have additional responsibilities over and above those of a Committer.
+TSC members have additional responsibilities over and above those of a Reviewer.
 These responsibilities ensure the smooth running of the project.
 TSC members are expected to review code contributions, approve changes to this document, manage the copyrights within the project outputs, and attend regular TSC meetings.

 Process for Adding TSC Members